 The main idea was to make the shop and her original site seem like it was just one website.
 I took all the design elements, fonts, formats and menu setups and recreated them on the shop website.
 When it was finished, I added the shop to the .com menu and now the user can move seamlessly between the two.

 It was also important for the shop to maintain Hannah’s values which are important in her work.
-She sourced a local and sustainable printers which is based just a couple of streets away from her studio, so she can support her local economy whilst keeping her carbon footprint as low as possible.
+She sourced a local and sustainable printer that is based just a couple of streets away from her studio, so she can support her local economy whilst keeping her carbon footprint as low as possible.

 We decided this was one of her unique selling points so we made a feature of this on her shop whilst utilising her current branding.
 The tree image we used is also on her business cards and stationery.
 The secondary menu – we kept the same colour and used it for the shopping elements.